 If you want to get really fancy with mulching with homemade compost, check out a technique called sheet mulching.
 Sheet mulching is a method of composting-in-place (like hugelkultur) in which compost ingredients are laid down in layers to create a thick mulch.
 If you top your sheet mulch with finished compost, it can look just as sharp as only using a thin compost mulch layer.

-Shredded leaves are one of my favourite mulches.
+Shredded leaves are one of my favorite mulches.
 They’re not as pretty to look at as compost mulch, but the mulch sure is quick to make.
 Autumn leaves are available at exactly the right time to use as over-wintering mulch in our area.
-We mulch over crops like garlic as well as around tender perennials to help them through the harsh winds and temperatures of a cold winter.
+We mulch over crops like garlic as well as other winter veggie crops and around tender perennials to help them through the harsh winds and temperatures of a cold winter.

 Leaves can be shredded using a high-quality leaf blower on the vacuum setting or by using a mulching lawnmower.
 We have so many leaves that the mulching mower tends to be the easiest option.
 Just attach the bag, run the mower over the leaves, and then take the bag over to the plants you’ll be mulching.
 Easy peasy!

-Similarily to homemade compost, composted mixed yard waste can be used as a mulch in your garden.
-Mixed yard waste compost is made by many municipalities as a result of municipal waste collection programs.
+Similarly to homemade compost, composted mixed yard waste can be used as a mulch in your garden.
+Mixed-yard waste compost is made by many municipalities as a result of municipal waste collection programs.
 It is made up mainly of branches, sticks, leaves, and other yard trimmings which are too big to be composted in a residential setting.
 These larger pieces of yard waste are chipped and composted in large batches to create a wonderful mulch.
-Because of the variety of ingredients, mixed composted yard waste is preferable to wood chip mulch.
+Because of the variety of ingredients, mixed composted yard waste is generally preferable to plain wood chip mulch.

 Many municipalities now offer this type of yard waste composting program in which large yard waste is collected, composted, and redistributed to citizens.
 In our area, both collection of material and the finished compost itself are included with our existing waste collection program and are free of charge.
 You take home as much finished compost as you like.

-Yard waste compost that has been finely shredded prior to composting may have tone re-appliled every year.
+Yard waste compost that has been finely shredded prior to composting may have to be freshened up with a new thin top dressing every year.
 Most of the mixed yard waste compost that we’ve received, however, hasn’t been fully composted.
 There are often visible chips and strands of shredded wood which last several seasons.
 The mixed nature of the compost is important in this case, as the carbon in the wood chips is offset by the nitrogen in the leaves and other nitrogen-rich compost ingredients.
-This presentation from Ohio State University gives a great overview of the benefits of composted yard waste mulch, including photos and mulching prescriptions.

 I’ve noticed that some “yard waste compost” that’s available commercially for purchase consists of shredded arborist wood chips that have been mixed with composted manure to create a balanced mix.
-This type of organic mulch still has visible wood chips, but is quite dark due to the composted manure.
-If the manure has been fully composted properly, this mix should have no unpleasant smell.
-If free municipal mixed yard waste compost isn’t available in your area, this might be a good option.
+This type of organic mulch still has visible wood chips but is quite dark due to the composted manure.
+If free municipal mixed-yard waste compost isn’t available in your area, this might be a decent option.
 Just be sure to research the nutrient profile and ingredients (including the sources of wood and manure) prior to ordering this type of mulch.